 skip to content

-Recently appointed Assistant and Associate Professors in the Schools of Technology and the Physical Sciences are invited to apply to the Isaac Newton Trust (INT) Early Career Research Support scheme.
+Recently appointed early-career professors in the Schools of Technology and the Physical Sciences are invited to apply to the Isaac Newton Trust (INT) Early Career Research Support scheme.

 The aim of the funding

-The scheme aims to support recently appointed Assistant and Associate Professors with start-up funds to kick-start their research careers and attract further external funding.
+The scheme aims to support recently appointed early-career professors with start-up funds to kick-start their research careers and attract further external funding.
 In line with the main goal of the scheme, priority for funding will be given to those candidates who do not already have substantial existing funding.
 Key criteria for funding include the quality of the proposed research and its potential to lead to an application to an external funder.

 Eligibility

-Applicants must be Assistant and Associate Professors (established or unestablished) who have been appointed in the last three years between 01 April 2020 and 30 June 2023.
+Applicants must be University Assistant or Associate Professors (established or unestablished) who have been appointed in the last three years between 01 October 2021 and 31 December 2024

 • Applicants must be based at Cambridge at the start of the award – the scheme does not cover projects for PIs based outside the University of Cambridge.

-• Applicants commencing their post at the University after 30 June 2023 are eligible to apply only if their offer letter was dated within the above-mentioned window and if they will be based at Cambridge by 30 June 2024.
+• Applicants commencing their post in the University after 31 December 2024 are eligible to apply only if their appointment letter was dated within the above-mentioned window and if they will be based at Cambridge at the start of the project.

 Duration